 |Our Review:||Huawei P10 review|

-The latest Huawei flagship phone is the full-priced Huawei P10, a solid 5.1-inch mobile that is pleasingly easy to handle compared with most other flagship devices.
+The Huawei P10 is still a solid 5.1-inch mobile, and one that is pleasingly easy to handle compared with most other flagship devices.

 With its curvy and compact design, the P10 is made for one-handed use.
 You get a strong selection of funky designs and colours to choose between, including the gorgeous new green model.
 And as you’d expect, performance is absolutely fantastic thanks to the Kirin 960 processor of Huawei’s own design.